A referral is a formal request from an MIT provider asking the MIT Health Plans Office to approve services outside of MIT Medical.

 If the MIT Health Plans Office denies a referral request or benefit-exception request, you have the right to appeal the decision.
 You will receive a letter that includes the reason for the denial and information on how you can appeal.

 Contact the MIT Medical clinician who made the initial referral.
-He or she will have to submit a new referral request for you to see a different specialist, and the MIT Health Plans Office must approve the new referral request.
+They will have to submit a new referral request for you to see a different specialist, and the MIT Health Plans Office must approve the new referral request.

 Most referrals are valid for one year from the date of the approval or until your insurance expires—whichever comes first.
 But referrals for occupational therapy, physical therapy, and speech therapy always expire at the end of the current calendar year.
 To continue these covered services in a new year, you must get a new referral that takes effect on or after January 1.